Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We built the 4 Seats + 5 Sides setup in three layouts and used it daily for TV, laptop work, and casual hosting.
-Assembly was timed from unboxing to the last clamp, then repeated after a full reconfiguration.
-We scored Cooling (heat buildup), Comfort (posture support), Durability (cushion and connection stability), Layout Practicality (how fast we could change shapes), Cleaning (cover removal and spot cleanup), and Value (cost versus how much the modularity mattered in real life).
+We built the 4 Seats + 5 Sides setup in three layouts and used it for TV, laptop work, and casual hosting.
+In our broader sofa testing, we timed assembly from unboxing to the last clamp, then repeated it during a full reconfiguration.
+In our hands-on testing, we scored cooling, comfort, durability, layout practicality, cleaning, and value based on how the sofa behaved in daily use.

 Our Testing Experience